junxit/us-congress-bills-114/metadata.md

 - 2016-04-21 — Introduced in Senate
 - 2016-04-21 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S2390)
+- 2016-05-12 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2016-05-12 — Committee on the Judiciary.
+Reported by Senator Grassley without amendment.
+Without written report.
+- 2016-05-12 — Committee on the Judiciary.
+Reported by Senator Grassley without amendment.
+Without written report.
+- 2016-05-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 464.